 Running the Car Emulator

-Once the build is completed, the images will be created inside the out/target/< product >/directory.
-The emulator can now be invoked using
+Once the Android for Automotive IVI emulator build is complete, the images will be created inside the out/target/<product>/ directory.
+The emulator can now be invoked using:

 emulator